SaaS Data Residency Risks: Region Boundaries, Tenant Routing, and Data Leaks

 Problem Definition and System Boundary

-Modern SaaS platforms include:
+Modern SaaS platforms commonly include:

 • multi-region application clusters